akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 event is too coarse, and needs to be split into "user name changed" and "user address changed", because somehow users keep changing their usernames a lot and we'd like to keep this as a separate event.

-The write side change is very simple, we simply persist `UserNameChanged` or `UserAddressChanged` depending on what the user actually intended to change (instead of the composite `UserDetailsChanged` that we had in version 1 of our model).
+The write side change is very simple, we persist `UserNameChanged` or `UserAddressChanged` depending on what the user actually intended to change (instead of the composite `UserDetailsChanged` that we had in version 1 of our model).